 Ingredients for Almond Flour Pancakes:

-Almond Flour: When combined with the proper amount of eggs and liquid, almond flour or (almond meal) makes for incredibly lovely pancakes, muffins, cookies, brownies, and more!
-It yields a light and fluffy texture that closely mimics regular flour.
+Almond Flour: When combined with the proper amount of eggs and liquid, almond flour or (almond meal) makes moist, fluffy, tender pancakes!

 Almond flour is a good source of fiber, and contains healthy fats and some protein.
-It is naturally sweet, which makes it a great ingredient for those who have a sweet tooth but donโt want to use a lot of added sweetener.
+It is naturally sweet, which brings lovely flavor to the pancakes without the need for added sugar.

-While the tapioca flour in this recipe isnโt mandatory, I certainly recommend it, as it results in the best, fluffiest pancakes!
+While the tapioca flour in this recipe isn’t mandatory, I certainly recommend it, as it results in the best, fluffiest pancakes!

 Eggs: Eggs help fluff up the pancakes to blissful texture and allows them to stay nicely held together.
-If you canโt do eggs, try my Paleo Vegan Pancakes, which use flax eggs.
+If you can’t do eggs, try my Paleo Vegan Pancakes, which use flax eggs.

-Unsweetened Almond Milk: In order to combine everything together, we need some liquid.
+Unsweetened Almond Milk: Adds moisture and helps combine the ingredients.
 I use unsweetened almond milk for a dairy-free version but you can use whole milk if you do dairy.

 I also love using canned full-fat coconut milk because it makes the pancakes taste so incredibly rich and luscious.

-Vanilla Extract & Pure Maple Syrup (optional): You can add vanilla extract and some pure maple syrup to the batter to level up the flavor, but neither are mandatory.
-They will add subtle sweetness, richness and warmth.
+Vanilla Extract & Pure Maple Syrup (optional): Add vanilla extract and some pure maple syrup to level up the flavor.
+They bring subtle sweetness, richness and warmth.

 Avocado Oil or Coconut Oil for Cooking: Use your choice of cooking oil for making the pancakes in a skillet or on the griddle.
 I like avocado oil or coconut oil because both have a high smoke point.